Serenic

 A serenic, or anti-aggressive drug, is a type of drug which reduces the capacity for aggression.
+Known drugs with antiaggressive effects include various serotonergic agents, antidopaminergic drugs like antipsychotics, anticonvulsants and mood stabilizers, beta blockers, nicotine, cannabinoids, oxytocin- and vasopressin-related drugs, and testosterone-suppressing drugs.

 Examples

 Serotonergic agents

 The recreational drug MDMA ("ecstasy") and a variety of related drugs have been described as empathogen-entactogens, or simply as entactogens.
 These agents possess serenic and empathy-increasing properties in addition to their euphoriant effects, and have been associated with increased sociability, friendliness, and feelings of closeness to others as well as emotional empathy and prosocial behavior.
 The entactogenic effects of these drugs are thought to be related to their ability to temporarily increase the levels of certain brain chemicals, including serotonin, dopamine, and, particularly, oxytocin.

 Certain other serotonergic drugs, such as 5-HT_{1A} receptor agonists, also increase oxytocin levels and may possess serenic properties as well.
 The phenylpiperazine mixed 5-HT_{1A} and 5-HT_{1B} receptor agonists eltoprazine, fluprazine, and batoprazine have been described based on animal research as serenics.
 The selective 5-HT_{1A} biased full agonist F-15,599 (NLX-101) has shown antiaggressive effects in rodents as well.

 The serotonin 5-HT_{2C} receptor agonist lorcaserin has been found to reduce impulsive aggression in people with intermittent explosive disorder (IED).
 Serotonin 5-HT_{2C} receptor agonists have also been found to produce antiaggressive effects in rodents.

 The serotonergic psychedelics DOB and DOI, which act as serotonin 5-HT_{2} receptor agonists, show antiaggressive effects in rodents.
 However, DOI has also been found to have pro-aggressive effects.
 In older literature, other psychedelics, including LSD, psilocin, dimethyltryptamine (DMT), and mescaline, have been found to reduce aggression in monkeys, but have also been found to increase aggression in animals in other contexts.
 Serotonin 5-HT_{2A} receptor antagonists have been found to reduce aggression in animals.
 Atypical antipsychotics, which act in part as serotonin 5-HT_{2A} receptor antagonists, have antiaggressive effects in humans.

 The selective serotonin reuptake inhibitors (SSRIs) sertraline, fluvoxamine, and fluoxetine inhibited aggression in rodents, whereas the SSRIs citalopram and paroxetine were ineffective.